johanhaleby/javalin.github.io/pages/docs/docs.md

 # Getting started

 Getting started with Occurrent involves these steps:

-1. It's recommended to read up on [CloudEvent's](https://cloudevents.io/) and its [specification](https://github.com/cloudevents/spec/blob/v1.0/spec.md) so that you're familiar with the structure and schema of a CloudEvent.
+<div class="comment">It's recommended to read up on <a href="https://cloudevents.io/">CloudEvent's</a> and its <a href="https://github.com/cloudevents/spec/blob/v1.0/spec.md">specification</a> so that you're familiar with the structure and schema of a CloudEvent.</div>

 1. Choose an underlying datastore for an [event store](#choosing-an-eventstore).
 Luckily there are only two choices at the moment, MongoDB and an in-memory implementation.
 Hopefully this will be a more difficult decision in the future :)
 1. Once a datastore has been decided it's time to choose an EventStore implementation for this datastore since there may be more than one.
 1. If you need subscriptions (i.e. the ability to subscribe to changes from an EventStore) then you need to pick a library that implements this for the datastore that you've chosen.